pnp/blog/content/post/microsoft-365-pnp-weekly-episode-147-markus-m%C3%B6ller-avanade.md

     his contributions to community.
 -   Motivations behind sharing with community.
 Give/Get

-[We also covered 11 articles or videos by Microsoft and the community from the last week. ]
+We also covered 11 articles or videos by Microsoft and the community from the last week.

 Please remember to keep on providing us feedback on how we can help on this journey.
 We always welcome feedback on making the community more inclusive and diverse.

 This session was recorded in our rooms in front of a non-audience on Monday, December 13, 2021.
 Enjoy the show.

 -   Video at [Microsoft 365 Community YouTube channel](https://aka.ms/m365pnp-videos)
+    {{< youtube a7A0KmGzLvk >}}
 -   Podcast format
     at [https://pnpweekly.podbean.com.](https://pnpweekly.podbean.com/)
+    {{< podbean pb-224pm-115598d >}}

 These videos and podcasts are published each week and are intended to be